Sony’s PS5 showcase was exciting for PC gaming, then hugely disappointing

 For a brief, beautiful moment last night, Sony were good to PC gaming.
 Their PlayStation 5 Showcase focused on their new console, sure, but they did let the Final Fantasy XVI announcement confirm a PC release, and they did reveal the Demon’s Souls remaster is coming to PC too.
 For a company cagey about even acknowledging the existence of other platforms, this was delightful.
 Then Square Enix and Sony both said ‘lol whoops typo, didn’t mean to say that lmao’ and walked back the PC announcements.
 Which was disappointing.

-When the PlayStation 5 Showcase stream announced FFXVI, the trailer said it was a “PlayStation console exclusive*” but “*Also available on PC”.
+When the PlayStation 5 Showcase stream announced FFXVI, a card at the end of the trailer said it was a “PlayStation console exclusive*” but “*Also available on PC”.
 You can still see that in Sony’s archived stream.
 And while the Demon’s Souls trailer on the stream said nothing about PC, when Sony put it on YouTube, that version stated: “Not available on other consoles for a limited time.
 Also available on PC.”
 This was all in official marketing.

 Then after Squeenix made their formal written announcement with no mention of PC, folks got curious, and their PR initially told Kotaku that “Square Enix only announced that Final Fantasy XVI is coming to PlayStation 5.”
 Amazing.
 I asked Squeenix PR myself, and have been told “We have no further information on if Final Fantasy XVI will be released on platforms other than the PS5.”
 The version of the trailer currently on their YouTube channel says FFXVI is “Not available on other platforms for a limited time after release on PS5.”